-Last year I flew to Las Vegas.
+Last year I flew to Texas.
 I looked up the non-stop flight I wanted on Copa Airlines web site.
 It was $710.
 Then I sent the flight information to my travel agent in Boquete.
-She got the pensionado discount for me so I only paid $521.
+She got the Pensionado discount for me, so I only paid $521.
 More savings!

-If you buy a lot of imported items at the grocery store in Panama, you will pay more for your groceries.
+If you buy many imported items at the grocery store in Panama, you will pay more for your groceries.
 But if you buy local produce and local brands, you will save money.
-There is a huge variety of fruits and vegetables readily available at farmer’s markets and at the grocery store.
+A huge variety of fruits and vegetables is readily available at farmer’s markets and grocery stores.

-Even produce which is not grown in Panama, like apples and pears, are readily available.
+Even produce not grown in Panama, like apples and pears, are readily available.

-An example, imported Del Monte can tomatoes are $1.69 a can at Romero.
-But a Panama brand of can tomatoes is only 59 cents.
+An example imported Del Monte can tomatoes are $1.69 a can at Romero.
+But a Panama brand of can tomatoes is only 69 cents.
 Or, buy fresh tomatoes at the farmer’s market to get much better quality for even less.

-If you avoid anything that comes in a can, bag, or box you will save money.. and be much healthier too.
+If you avoid anything in a can, bag, or box, you will save money.. and be much healthier too.
 You may be able to get off all those expensive medications!

-Just like North America, you will save by buying produce when it is in season.
-In Panama you can buy 100 Panama oranges in season for $4 a bag.
+Just like in North America, you will save by buying produce when it is in season.
+In Panama, you can buy 100 Panama oranges in season for $6 a bag.
 Get 50 pounds of carrots for $6.
-In Panama if you buy imported oranges, they are $1.45 a pound.
-I don’t know what they cost in the USA now.

-The sweetest pineapple you have ever tasted is 75 cents to $1 each depending on the size.
-Pineapple is available year round in Panama.
-I paid $5 for a pineapple in Texas and they did not even have any flavor.
+The sweetest pineapple you have ever tasted is about $1 each depending on the size.
+Pineapple is available year-round in Panama.
+I paid $5 for pineapple in Texas, and they did not have any flavor.

-If you buy locally grown produce from the farmers market (not the grocery store), you will get better quality food at cheaper prices.
-How about a papaya, pineapple, a few mangos, lettuce, potatoes, tomatoes and coyote for only $6… photo to the right.
+If you buy locally grown produce from the farmer’s market (not the grocery store), you will get better quality food at cheaper prices.
+How about papaya, pineapple, a few mangos, lettuce, potatoes, tomatoes, and coyote for only $6… photo to the right.

-When you eat at Panamanian restaurants for $3-$4 you get a full plate of 1 meat, rice with beans and a salad.
+When you eat at Panamanian restaurants for $4-$5, you get a full plate of 1 meat, rice with beans, and a salad.

-Or, you can eat at an upscale restaurant like Panamonte for $25 a head.
+Or, you can eat at an upscale restaurant for $20 a person.
 There are plenty of restaurants with prices everything in the middle too.
-One of my favorite restaurants in Panama City is El Greco, a greek restaurant where it is about $10 a meal including beverage.

-In Coronado, the tour group sometimes eats at Coronado Cafe.
-We have delicious chicken kabobs and grilled vegetables for $9.95 (see photo on the left)
+In Coronado, the tour group sometimes eats at a restaurant where we have delicious chicken kabobs and grilled vegetables for $9.95 (see photo on the left)

-When I was recently in Vegas, I paid $20 for 2 eggs, 1 piece of bacon, and a piece of cold toast, orange juice and nasty tasting coffee.
-In Boquete I can get that same breakfast, with great coffee, for less than $5.
+When I was recently in Vegas, I paid $20 for two eggs, one piece of bacon, a piece of cold toast, orange juice, and nasty-tasting coffee.
+In Boquete, I can get that same breakfast, with great coffee, for less than $5.